-Sandhya brings an unusual expertise by integrating sustainable practices and place making techniques of the traditional and vernacular with contemporary architecture and urbanism and vice versa.
-This knowledge and experience has enabled her to have a successful practice for ten years in the US and in India, leading teams in alternative building technologies, hands on indigenous construction with low energy materials such as masonry and rammed earth and the design of ecological neighborhoods to foster community.
+Born in East Africa, Sandhya studied architecture in Chandigarh, the iconic modern city in India designed by European architects.
+This multicultural experience has facilitated an expertise of incorporating sustainable design practices and place making of the traditional and vernacular with contemporary architecture and urbanism.
+Leading a successful practice for over ten years in the US and in India, Sandhya also integrates new with re-use and alternative building technologies with hands on indigenous construction using low energy materials such as masonry, concrete and rammed earth.

 As a community designer at Urban Ecology, she presented neighborhood revitalization strategies at community workshops in Oakland.
 As a project manager at Fisher Friedman Associates (FFA) in San Francisco, she led technical specifications for the Peninsula Jewish Community Center.
 In India, she was an intern with Raj Rewal and later taught architectural design studio at the undergraduate level.
-An invited critic at universities and speaker at professional organizations, Sandhya is also a member of the Landmarks California and American Institute of Architects Northern California Design for Aging Committee.
+An invited critic at universities and speaker at professional organizations, Sandhya is a member of the American Institute of Architects, the California Preservation Foundation and Berkeley Architectural Heritage Association.

-Her research evaluates urban housing typologies for change in climate control, post occupancy habitation and cultural patterns, movement hierarchies and socio-spatial qualities of private and public open spaces in the investigation of a new paradigm of sustainable urbanism.
+Her research evaluates urban housing typologies for change in living patterns, passive climate control, movement hierarchies and socio-spatial qualities of private and public open spaces. in the investigation of a new paradigm of sustainable architecture and urbanism.

 Sandhya has a Masters in Architecture from the University of California at Berkeley.